MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-transact-sql.md

 Starting with [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)], setting `MAXTRANSFERSIZE` **larger than 65536 (64 KB)** enables an optimized compression algorithm for [Transparent Data Encryption (TDE)](../../relational-databases/security/encryption/transparent-data-encryption.md) encrypted databases that first decrypts a page, compresses it, and then encrypts it again.
 If `MAXTRANSFERSIZE` is not specified, or if `MAXTRANSFERSIZE = 65536` (64 KB) is used, backup compression with TDE encrypted databases directly compresses the encrypted pages, and may not yield good compression ratios.
 For more information, see [Backup Compression for TDE-enabled Databases](/archive/blogs/sqlcat/sqlsweet16-episode-1-backup-compression-for-tde-enabled-databases).

 Starting with [!INCLUDE[sql-server-2019](../../includes/sssql19-md.md)] CU5, setting `MAXTRANSFERSIZE` is no longer required to enable this optimized compression algorithm with TDE.
-If the backup command is specified `WITH COMPRESSION` or the *backup compression default* server configuration is set to 1, `MAXTRANSFERSIZE` will automatically be increased to 128K to enable the optimized algorithm.
-If `MAXTRANSFERSIZE` is specified on the backup command with a value > 64K, the provided value will be honored.
+If the backup command is specified `WITH COMPRESSION` or the *backup compression default* server configuration is set to 1, `MAXTRANSFERSIZE` will automatically be increased to 128 K to enable the optimized algorithm.
+If `MAXTRANSFERSIZE` is specified on the backup command with a value > 64 K, the provided value will be honored.
 In other words, SQL Server will never automatically decrease the value, it will only increase it.
 If you need to back up a TDE encrypted database with `MAXTRANSFERSIZE = 65536`, you must specify `WITH NO_COMPRESSION` or ensure that the *backup compression default* server configuration is set to 0.

 > [!NOTE]
 > There are some cases where the default `MAXTRANSFERSIZE` is greater than 64K: